Pulmonary & Critical Care Patient Information

 Please plan to arrive at least fifteen minutes early for your first appointment.
 As a new patient in Internal Medicine, you will be greeted at the reception desk and asked a few questions so that we can establish your record.
 These questions will include your legal name, address and telephone number, date of birth, Social Security number,and employment and insurance information.

-In order to complete the registration, you will need to bring:
+To complete the registration, bring:

 - Your insurance card;